|

 maximum could destroy all of the data on a

-computer using a high quality power strip or UPS (uninterrupted
+computer using a high quality power strip or UPS system.

 such storms.